Director of Internal Communications: Job Duties and Requirements

 The U.S. Bureau of Labor Statistics (BLS) reports that public relations management positions, including director of internal communications, were filled by applicants with either a bachelor's or master's degree in a communications field such as journalism or public relations.
 Courses may cover topics in public opinion and persuasive writing (www.bls.gov).
 Additionally, the BLS noted that managers were most often promoted to higher positions after completing advanced training and education, which may include managerial courses or programs provided by the employer or through an academic institution.
 Aspiring directors of internal communication may also look to the Public Relations Society of America (PRSA) for continuing education courses and certification, which may bolster management expertise and increase advancement opportunities (www.prsa.org).

 The BLS also reported that employment of public relations and fundraising managers is expected to increase by 13% from 2012-2022, which is about as fast as the national average.
-These workers earned an average salary of $111,260 as of 2013.
+These workers earned an average salary of $115,400 per year as of 2014.

 In October 2011, job openings on CareerBuilder.com reflected the need for extensive work experience to accompany a bachelor's degree in marketing, communications, journalism, public relations, business administration, English or a liberal arts field.
 Often, employers emphasized job experience, with most requiring at least seven years and some expecting 10-15 years, with several years in a management capacity.
 Variations in the type of education expected by employers in recent job postings reflects the need for exceptional communication skills, an advanced understanding of audience and the ability to apply public relations knowledge to communications strategy, which prospective directors of internal communications can learn through a variety of academic programs in communications-intensive fields.